 8. You aren't split-testing

 Constantly split testing landing pages, CTAs, headlines, and more to see what works best.
 If you aren’t testing variations of your designs and messaging, then you are just guessing.Here’s a Facebook split test we ran for one of our clients to see whether a text headline would perform better than a clean photo.
 We actually discovered that the plain photo received 23% higher reach and 16% more clicks.
-Make sure you’re tracking your website and marketing campaigns to find out what variations offer the best return on investment.
+Make sure you’re tracking your website and digital marketing campaigns to find out what variations offer the best return on investment.

 Originally published October, 2014; Updated March, 2018